-In 2013, Sfc.
-Celiz was chosen to serve with the 1st Battalion, 75th Ranger Regiment as a combat engineer, and in March 2017 was assigned to Company D, serving as a mortar platoon sergeant.
+In 2013, Christopher Celiz was chosen to serve with the 1st Battalion, 75th Ranger Regiment as a combat engineer, and, in March 2017, was assigned to Company D, serving as a mortar platoon sergeant.
 The battalion was subsequently deployed to Afghanistan, where he went on to serve as the leader of a special purpose unit composed of Company D members and partnered forces.

 Realizing the danger his team was in, Celiz put his life on the line to retrieve and use a heavy weapons system.
 This allowed his unit to regain control and move to a secure location, where they began medical treatment on a wounded partnered soldier.

 The enemy continued its barrage as a MEDEVAC helicopter arrived.
-Knowing it was crucial to get his injured comrade out, Celiz exposed himself to enemy fire and used his body as a shield as he was moved onto the helicopter.
-As it lifted off, he was hit by enemy fire.
-However, instead of having the aircraft remain, he motioned for it to leave.
+Knowing it was crucial to get his injured comrade out, Celiz exposed himself to enemy fire and used his body as a shield as he was moved toward the chopper.
+As it lifted off, he was hit, but, instead of having the helicopter remain, he motioned for it to leave.
 He was treated on the ground and transported to a nearby medical facility, where he died of his injuries.

 Medal of Honor recipient

-Sfc.
-Celiz was posthumously awarded the Medal of Honor by President Joe Biden on December 16, 2021.
+Christopher Celiz was posthumously awarded the Medal of Honor by US President Joe Biden in December 2021.
 It was presented to his wife and daughter.
-During the ceremony, the President called Celiz “courage made flesh,” and thanked his family for his service.
+During the ceremony, Biden called Celiz “courage made flesh,” and thanked his family for his service.